-At the age of seventy-two, James Fitzgerald died suddenly in April 1971 while on a painting trip on the Aran Islands in the North Atlantic west of Ireland.
+At the age of seventy-two, James Fitzgerald died suddenly in April 1971 while on a painting trip to Ireland on the island of Aranmore off the coast of Donegal.
 Some years before Fitzgerald had named his dear friends and patrons, Anne and Edgar Hubert, heirs of his estate.
 Fitzgerald left everything to the Huberts; they became executors of the Fitzgerald Estate, which comprised all his remaining artwork, as well as the buildings and contents of his home and studio on Monhegan, both built by Rockwell Kent in the first decade of the 20th century.

 With no professional training in arts administration, but with enthusiasm, good instincts, and care, the Huberts embraced the task of instituting what would become in the years to come, Fitzgerald’s artistic legacy.
 They spent the next two years organizing and cataloguing the artist’s output of almost 1400 paintings and sketches—work that had been left behind in his house and studio.